chrisperfer/todoist-mcp-server/tools/todoist/README.md

 - The --ids option outputs IDs in a format ready for batch commands
 - The --json option includes project paths and section names in the output
 - Cannot use both --ids and --json options together
+- Section filtering uses /SectionName syntax (not s:SectionName)
+- Use !/SectionName to exclude tasks from a specific section
+- Combine section filters with parentheses and | for OR operations
+- For detailed section filtering documentation, see: [Section Filtering Guide](docs/section-filtering.md)
 ```

 #### Batch Move Tasks